Doxuno

 CONTINUATION OF ORIGINAL TERMS

-Save as expressly varied by this agreement, all terms, covenants, warranties and conditions of the Original Tenancy shall continue in full force and effect and shall apply to the new term as if repeated here in full.
-The Landlord's implied repairing obligations under s.11 of the Landlord and Tenant Act 1985 and the Landlord's duties under the Homes (Fitness for Habitation) Act 2018 continue unchanged.
+Save as expressly varied by this agreement, all terms, covenants, warranties and conditions of the Original Tenancy shall continue in full force and effect and shall apply to the new term / continuing APT as if repeated here in full.
+The Landlord's implied repairing obligations under section 11 of the Landlord and Tenant Act 1985 and the implied fitness-for-habitation covenant under section 9A of that Act and the Homes (Fitness for Human Habitation) Act 2018 continue unchanged.
+The Landlord remains subject to Awaab's Law (as extended to the private rented sector by the Renters' Rights Act 2025) and the extended Decent Homes Standard.

 6.